 Core texts for AP Language and Composition include, but are not limited to: Outliers, Nickel and Dimed, and Between the World and Me.

 English 11 College Prep

-Literary texts to be studied along with poetry, short stories, rhetoric, nonfiction, memoir, and an emphasis on research include: The Great Gatsby, The Things They Carried, and The Glass Castle.
+Literary texts are studied along with poetry, short stories, rhetoric, nonfiction, memoir, and an emphasis on research.
+Class texts include The Great Gatsby, The Things They Carried, A Raisin in the Sun, Fahrenheit 451, and The Glass Castle.